GabrielDornelles/RTSP-Camera-Object-Detection-Api/README.md

 # RTPS-Camera-Object-Detection-Api
 An API for IP camera video streaming and object detection using [DETR(DEtection TRansformer)](https://github.com/facebookresearch/detr) or Faster-rcnn.
-Both of them uses resnet50 as backbone but DETR is almost 5x faster
+Both of them uses resnet50 as backbone.
+DETR is about 4x faster but Faster-RCNN is more precise on real scenes.
 Built with FastAPI and PyTorch.
 # Install
 ```bash